 The Bonds maturing on or after February 1, 2031 are subject to optional redemption prior to their scheduled maturities at the option of the Issuer, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2030 or any date thereafter, at the redemption price of par plus accrued interest as further described herein.
-Additionally, the Purchaser may select certain maturities of the Bonds to be grouped together as one or more term bonds and such term bonds would be subject to mandatory sinking fund redemption.
 (See "THE BONDS - Redemption Provisions of the Bonds" herein.)